Alejandro Zambra: The Private Lives of Trees

-In this second novel, a writer tells his stepdaughter a bedtime story called "The Private Lives of Trees" (same title as the novel), which he plans to end when the mother returns home from work.
+In this second novel, a writer tells his stepdaughter a bedtime story called "The Private Lives of Trees" (the same title as the novel), which he plans to end when the mother returns home from work.
 This novel appears to be somewhat autobiographical, as the man in the story also has finished a book about bonsai trees, referencing Zambra's previous successful novel Bonsái.

 Ways of Going Home

 His 2013 novel Ways of Going Home is fictional but draws heavily on Zambra's childhood experience under the Pinochet dictatorship.
 The novel switches between the memory of a nine-year-old boy growing up during a restrictive dictatorship and the life of the narrator who is writing the story, an example of meta-writing, or writing about writing.
 "This small novel contains a surprising vastness, created by its structure of alternating chapters of fiction and reality," Adam Thirlwell writes in The New York Times.
 "Almost every miniature event or conversation is subject to a process of revision, until you realize that Zambra is staging not just a single story of life under political repression, but the conditions for telling any story at all."